aronsar/resume/index.md

 ----

-Corporate Experience
+Industry Experience
 --------------------

 Since 2023
 :   *Software Engineer for [Ziteo Medical](https://ziteo.com/)*

-    I wrote and maintained a C++ application that enabled the Ziteo Imager to control a third-party ultrasound device, and display the ultrasound image in real time

-    I dug through the device's api docs to understand its COM-based architecture and wrote a wrapper class to encapsulate the windows specific code from the grpc middleware layer and application logic

-    I wrote a mock version of the wrapper class to enable a linux-only simulation mode

-    I integrated the ultrasound app with the internal communications layer, the computer vision application, and the clinical GUI
+    Enhanced Data Processing for Large Datasets: In collaboration with the gamma imaging team, restructured their data processing approach for datasets up to 500 GB.
+Modified the algorithm to process smaller chunks of data and introduced an efficient data loading and saving system, significantly improving processing speed and reducing memory usage.

+    C++ Application Development and Linux-Based Simulation for Ultrasound Imaging: Developed and optimized a C++ application to interface with a third-party ultrasound device, utilizing its COM-based architecture.
+This included the creation of a wrapper class for efficient management of device-system interactions, enabling real-time ultrasound image processing.
+Additionally, implemented a mock version of this wrapper class to facilitate a Linux-based simulation mode, streamlining testing and development across different operating systems.

+    Refactored Clinical GUI Using Python: Took over the development of the clinical GUI and executed a comprehensive refactoring.
+Distributed object ownership to reflect their graphical hierarchy and created a global singleton for managing connections between GUI elements.
+This restructuring enhanced the GUI's functionality and adaptability.